Snawoot/firefox-secure-proxy/README.md

 ## Walkthrough

 1. Install `firefox-secure-proxy` package.
-Within source directory run: `pip3 install .`.
-Python 3.5+ required.
+Use command `pip3 install firefox-secure-proxy` to install package from PyPI or run: `pip3 install .` within source directory.
+Python 3.5+ is required.
 2. Login into Firefox Accounts.
 Run `fxsp-login` and follow instructions on screen.
-It's OK if OAuth2 redirected URL is dead, just copy its address into console.
+It's OK if OAuth2 redirected URL is dead, wait for it to bail out and just copy its address into console.
 3. Update proxy token with command `fxsp-getproxytoken`.
 4. Run HTTP stub proxy server based on haproxy.
-There is docker-compose recipe in `stub-server` directory.
+There is docker-compose recipe in [`stub-server`](https://github.com/Snawoot/firefox-secure-proxy/tree/master/stub-server) directory.
 Get into it, copy file `~/.config/fxsp/haproxy_maps` into it and run `docker-compose up`.
 Local proxy will be running on port 8080, wrapping and authenticating connections to Firefox Secure Proxy.

 ### Updating proxy access token